MicrosoftDocs/win32/desktop-src/direct3d12/user-mode-heap-synchronization.md

 ### Fences

 The multi-engine API provides explicit APIs to create and synchronize using fences.
-A fence is a synchronization construct determined by monotonically increasing a UINT64 value.
+A fence is a synchronization construct controlled by a UINT64 value.
 Fence values are set by the application.
-A signal operation increases the fence value and a wait operation blocks until the fence has reached the requested value.
+A signal operation modifies the fence value and a wait operation blocks until the fence has reached the requested value or greater.
 An event can be fired when a fence reaches a certain value.

 Refer to the methods of the [**ID3D12Fence**](/windows/win32/api/d3d12/nn-d3d12-id3d12fence) interface.